manifoldfinance/java/images/ubi/openjdk17/jdk/README.md

 ## Java Base Image OpenJDK (JDK)

-This image is based on UBI and provides OpenJDK (JDK)
+This image is based on UBI and provides OpenJDK (JDK).

 It includes: